UNM-CARC/QuickBytes/ParallelMatlabServer.md

 The very simple program that follows demonstrates how to run parallel code using MATLAB.
 The code uses parfor, which can often be used to replace a for loop in serial MATLAB code, to distibute the work across 10 parallel workers.

 ```
-n_worker = 10;                  % We will request 10 workers to run in parallel
+n_workers = 10;                  % We will request 10 workers to run in parallel
 p = parpool('xena-distributed', n_workers); % Create the pool of workers using the profile created earlier with 10 workers.
 parfor i = 1:100                % Define a parallel loop that will be distributed accross the 10 workers.
 i                               % Print the value of i for this iteration.